 Gary Chapman’s book The 5 Love Languages created a whole movement around the concept of there being 5 languages of love, and thus 5 ways to express love to your partner.

+Expressing love seems straightforward, no?
+Well, not so much.
 It seems that most of us express love in ways that WE want to be loved – as opposed to in ways our partner wants to be loved.

 We might feel loved when we get a piece of jewelry as an expression of affection but our partner might feel loved by getting to spend a full day together, just the two of you.
 We might feel loved when we get a hug but our partner might feel loved if we take out the trash.